seapagan/fastapi-template/docs/usage/configuration/setup.md

 ## Set up a Virtual Environment

 It is always a good idea to set up dedicated Virtual Environment when you are developing a Python application.
-If you use Poetry, this will be done automatically for you when you run `poetry install`.
+If you use `uv` or `Poetry`, this will be done automatically for you.

 !!! tip

-    I recommend using [Poetry](https://python-poetry.org/){:target="_blank"} for
+    I recommend using [uv](https://docs.astral.sh/uv/){:target="_blank"} for
     this project as that is how it has been developed.
-Also, using Poetry will automatically set up a Virtual Environment for you and install the `api-admin` command (see later)
+Also, `uv` can install a version of Python for you, and will automatically set up a Virtual Environment for you and install the `api-admin` command (see later)

 Otherwise, [Pyenv](https://github.com/pyenv/pyenv){:target="_blank"} has a [virtualenv](https://github.com/pyenv/pyenv-virtualenv){:target="_blank"} plugin